SebastienWae/debugging-42/docs/dynamic-analyzers/sanitizers.md

 You can enable it with the `-fsanitize=undefined` flag.

-It is also the only sanitizer that can be used with other sanitizers.
+It is the only sanitizer that can be used with other sanitizers.
 You can do it by separating them with a comma `-fsanitize=address,undefined`.

 ### Example